Find Top-Rated Heat Pump Installation Contractors Near You

 Compressor

-A key component of a heat pump that is responsible for circulating refrigerant.
+A key component of a heat pump that compresses the refrigerant, raising its temperature and pressure.
 It's located in the outdoor unit.

 Condenser Coil